azure-adventure-day/aad-team/setup-infra-gameengine.md

 1. An instance of Azure SQL and a SQL DB  should be deployed to your RG
 2. Adjust the firewall in the Azure Portal for Azure SQL Server so you can work with the DB
 3. Also allow other Azure Services to access SQL Server so your cluster can talk to the DB
-4. In the Azure Portal open your SQL Database,  go to the Query editor and execute the scripts in the 'DatabaseScripts' folder
+4. In the Azure Portal open your SQL Database,  go to the Query editor and execute the scripts in the [https://github.com/azure-adventure-day/aad-team/tree/master/DatabaseScripts] folder
 5. Take a note of the SQL database connection string
 6. Switch to the GameEngine folder and modify the `blackbox_gameengine_deployment.yaml` file to reference your connection strings.
 Make sure you set the password correctly in the DB connection string.
 You can do this directly in the CloudShell using VIM in the right folder. (vim blackbox_gameengine_deployment.yaml) Or you can choose the fancy way and run ***code .*** to get a more graphical user experience of an editor within CloudShell. (this will open a Visual Studio Code like experience in the browser.)